Practice Acquisition & Start-Up Articles

-Most veterinary hospitals ultimately succeed – but inevitably, some new practice owners run into transition difficulties that require considerable assertiveness to overcome.
+Most vision care practices ultimately succeed – but inevitably, some new practice owners run into transition difficulties that require assertiveness to overcome.
 Whatever challenges you may face when transitioning to ownership, your practice can survive and thrive when you apply the lessons of leadership.
-Take a look at how two new practice owners used their leadership skills to overcome a difficult situation.
+Take a look at how other practice owners have used their leadership skills to overcome a difficult situation.

 Are you forming or purchasing a practice?
 Are you planning to practice with another doctor?
 What entity form is appropriate and what do you need to know to select the right one?